 While in New York we were able to see the New York State Capitol in Albany.
-It was great and we enjoyed our visit.
 Then later that afternoon, we were also able to see the Connecticut State Capitol in Hartford.
 I thought it was fun that we were able to see two capitol buildings in the same day 🙂 Then again, they are only about 100 miles apart.

 LIKE WHAT YOU ARE READING?

 I would love to send you my free travel itinerary cheat sheets and emails when I post new articles!
 I usually post 2 times a week.
 Sign up now, receive your free travel sheets and don’t miss an article.
 Thanks, Samantha